-Problem Probable Cause Fix Measures unexpectedly roll from one system to another.
-Barlines at the end or beginning of measures may have been deleted.
-Restore the number of measures per system by clicking of Staff Proper- ties with Properties tool.
-Systems unexpectedly roll from one page to another.
-Line, staff or system spacing may have been changed.
-Readjust spacing tabs in left margin until systems are restored to page.
-Staffline missing from system Staffline cut off or during scanning or was not localized during Recognition.
+8 Problem Probable Cause Fix Staffline missing from system Staffline cut off or during scanning or was not localized during Recognition.
 Restore missing staff.
-See Section 4.15.1 Wrong part suddenly plays.
+See Section 5.15.1 Wrong part suddenly plays.
 Expanding / collapsing score; Part / instrument linking lost.
 Reassign parts in system.
-See Section 4.15 Display shows notes as brightly colored or with green vertical lines or with a solid orange hori- zontal line along the staff line.
+See Section 5.15 Display shows notes as brightly colored or with green vertical lines or with a solid orange hori- zontal line along the staff line.
 ENF display is in Hidden Objects, Tempo or Veloc- ity controller mode.
 Exit Hidden mode.
 See

-FIGURE 8 - 14: Quick Keys Map (Windows)
+FIGURE 9 - 13: Quick Keys Map (Windows)

-Chapter 9 Working with TAB & Drums
+Chapter 10 Working with TAB & Drums

 SmartScore supports recognition, editing and playback of percussion and tablature parts.
 Any existing part (or staff) can be transformed to and from a variety of staff types including TAB, percussion and standard notation.
-Various TAB configurations are supported including standard guitar, slack key, lap and pedal steel setups.
 Individual MIDI sounds are linked to all staff lines & spaces.
 Drums and percussion instruments can be re-linked using the Drum Map editor.
 Playback can also be enhanced by adding automatic drum styles.
 New rhythmic styles can easily be imported, created and added to the drum styles library.

-9.1 Converting staff line types
+10.1 Converting staff line types

-You can convert staff properties simply by choosing an alternative staff type.
-For example, you may want to convert a line of standard notation (melody) to a 6-string guitar TAB or reverse it and change guitar TAB to standard notation.
+You may convert staff properties simply by choosing an alternative staff type.
+For example, you may want to convert a line of standard notation (melody) to guitar TAB (6-string guitar).
+Or reverse it: change TAB to notation.
+This is all done in Staff Properties.

-To change staff property type,
+To change staff property types),

 a.
-Select the Properties Tool then click on the yellow arrow to the left of the staff you wish to convert .
+Select the Properties Tool then click on the yellow arrow to the left of the staff you wish to change.

-FIGURE 9 - 1: Staff Properties: Changing staff type
+FIGURE 10 - 1: Staff Properties: Changing staff type